So Does God Allow It? Really!

 birds of the heavens and over every living thing that moves on the earth.

-Adam of course, we know, ceeded this dominion to Satan when he ate of the tree of the
+Adam ceeded this dominion to Satan when he ate of the

-knowledge of good and evil, at the devil's instigation.
-But, two thousand years ago
+tree of the knowledge of good and evil, at the devil's instigation.
+We can see the

-Jesus defeated Satan and got back the dominion.
-Then He gave that authority over the
+Two thousand years ago Jesus defeated Satan and got back the dominion.
+Then He

-earth back to us.
-The power is God's but the authority is ours!
+gave authority over the earth back to us in the Church.
+The power is God's but the

 Luke 10:19 Behold, I have given you authority to tread on serpents and scorpions,